riboflavin/test-framer-sync/compare/fathom-vs-otter-ai.md

 | Language Support                  | ✅ Multiple languages| ❌ English only     |
 | Desktop App                       | ❌ No (Web-based)    | ❌ No (Web-based)   |
 | iPhone & Android Apps             | ✅ Yes (Both)        | ✅ Yes (Both)       |
-**Fathom**: Companies looking for a free tool with Zoom and calendar integration might find Fathom appealing.
-However, its lack of support for in-person meetings and local recording could limit its usefulness for some users, especially those seeking deeper integrations with tools like HubSpot and Notion.
+Some people or companies might prefer Fathom over Otter.ai if they heavily rely on tools like HubSpot or Notion due to Fathom's wider range of integrations.
+However, both tools lack depth in their integrations and may not fully support users in getting the most out of their meetings.

-**Otter.ai**: Otter.ai offers a free plan and integration with Zoom and calendars, making it a viable option for individuals and businesses.
-Nevertheless, its limited integrations with other platforms and absence of an automation engine may hinder its ability to fully assist users in maximizing productivity during meetings.
+While Otter.ai offers free plans and supports Zoom and calendar integration like Fathom, its limited integrations and lack of an automation engine may deter users looking for a more comprehensive solution.
+Ultimately, both tools may fall short in providing users with the necessary depth of integrations and functionalities to effectively enhance their meeting experiences.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.